 The command parameter is the command name (as above), but needs to be 'percent encoded' (i.e. with any spaces changed to %20).

-If you wish to override your current settings for this call, add &arg0= followed by a JSON version of the keys and values e.g.
+If you wish to override your current settings for the call, add &arg0= followed by a JSON version of the keys and values e.g.

 arg0={"foldersToInclude":["CCC Projects"],"displayDates":true,"displayProgress":false,"displayGroupedByFolder":false,"displayOrder":"title"}